shaksphere/pay_calculator_wpf/README.md

 5. Click "Ok" on the dialog box and you will then see a payment summary preview on the right side of the application.
 6. Click "Save New Payslip" and you will get a confirmation that the new payslip has been saved.
 7. The new CSV payslip file is now available with the employee’s name and date/time stamp on the file.

-## Usage
-To use the application, follow these steps:

-1. Clone the repository to your local machine.
-2. Open the EmployeePayCalculator directory.
-3. Double-click the EmployeePayCalculator.exe file to run the application.
-4. Select an employee from the dropdown menu.
-5. Enter the number of hours worked.
-6. Click the "Calculate" button to see the payment summary preview.
-7. Click "Save New Payslip" to save the payslip to a new file.

 ## Requirements
 To run the application, you will need: